+Section 4(f)

+The following measures would be implemented to reduce the potential for adverse impacts to Section 4(f) resources:

+- ODOT would require construction contractors to follow ODOT specifications and BMPs to minimize high noise levels near Section 4(f) properties during construction (see the Noise Supplemental Technical Report in Appendix A). - ODOT would coordinate with FHWA and the Oregon SHPO to implement the avoidance and minimization conditions contained in the Historic Resources TechnicalReport (ODOT 2019b), the Historic Resources Supplemental Technical Report(Appendix A), and the PA described in Section 3.6.2.3 to avoid and/or minimize the potential for Project-related vibration impacts to the TraveLodge at the Coliseum.

+ODOT would consider-and further evaluate during final design-the recommendation in the Noise Supplemental Technical Report (Appendix A) that a noise wall be considered in one location along the eastern edge of I-5 that would shield Lillis-Albina Park from traffic noise.

+Hazardous Materials

+Prior to acquiring properties or commencing construction activities, ODOT would conduct a full Hazardous Materials Corridor Study.
+The study would review historical information and existing databases to identify potential hazardous materials in the Project Area and on surrounding properties.
+ODOT would conduct Phase I Environmental Site Assessments for any properties to be acquired to construct the Revised Build Alternative, and Phase II Environmental Site Assessments would be conducted on properties where the Phase I Environmental Site Assessment indicated that contamination may be present.

-Environmental Avoidance, Minimization, and Mitigation Measures Resource the effects assessment for historic properties are included in the Historic Resources Technical Report (ODOT 2019a) and Historic Resources Supplemental Technical Report (ODOT 2022b).
-Section 4(f) The following measures will be implemented to reduce the potential for adverse impacts to Section 4(f) resources: ODOT will require construction contractors to follow ODOT specifications for noise abatement to minimize high noise levels near Section 4(f) properties during construction (see Section 3.9.2.3).
-ODOT will coordinate with FHWA and the Oregon SHPO to implement the avoidance and minimization conditions contained in the Historic Resources Technical Report (ODOT 2019a), the Historic Resources Supplemental Technical Report (ODOT 2022b), and the PA described in Section 3.4.1 to avoid and/or minimize the potential for Project-related vibration impacts to the TraveLodge at the Coliseum.
-ODOT will consider-and further evaluate during final design-the recommendation in the Revised Noise Study Supplemental Technical Report (Appendix A) that a noise wall be considered in one location along the eastern edge of I-5 that will shield Lillis-Albina Park from traffic noise.
-Hazardous Prior to acquiring properties ODOT will complete Phase II Environmental Site Assessments Materials where warranted.
-ODOT will require the construction contractor to implement the following measures to address hazardous materials concerns: Prior to any demolition or removal activities, all structures will be tested for LBP and ACBM with a Hazardous Building Materials Assessment by a qualified contractor in accordance with worker protection and material disposal regulations (refer to ODOT's HazMat Program Procedures Guidebook [ODOT 2010]).
-Potential PCB-containing hydraulic or electrical equipment will be tested for PCBs by a qualified contractor prior to handling or disposal.
-During construction, the contractor will be required to follow the applicable regulations regarding the transport, use, and storage of hazardous materials.
-The contractor will be required to develop a Health and Safety Plan for all construction activities consistent with applicable laws and best practices in effect at the time of The contractor will be required to follow a Project-specific Pollution Control Plan to prevent spills and contain their potential spread.
-The contractor will be required to develop a Contaminated Media Management Plan that specifies the correct handling and disposal of hazardous materials encountered during construction and includes procedures to be used if encountering previously unexpected hazardous materials.
-Implementation of the measures listed above will help ensure that adverse effects from hazardous materials will not occur during construction and operation of the Revised Build Alternative.
-Additional measures related to protection of water resources are provided in Section 3.29.2.3.
-Land Use Because the Revised Build Alternative complies with the City of Portland comprehensive plan, the Oregon Transportation Plan and RTP, and applicable state land use laws, plans, and policies, no additional avoidance, minimization, or mitigation measures are proposed.
+ODOT would require the construction contractor to implement the following measures to address hazardous materials concerns:

+- Prior to any demolition or removal activities, all structures would be tested for LBP and ACBM with a Hazardous Building Materials Assessment by a qualified contractor in accordance with worker protection and material disposal regulations (refer to ODOT's HazMat Program Procedures Guidebook [ODOT 2010]).
+Potential polychlorinated biphenyl (PCB)-containing hydraulic or electrical equipment would be tested for PCBs by a qualified contractor prior to handling or disposal. - During construction, the contractor would be required to follow the applicable regulations regarding the transport, use, and storage of hazardous materials. - The contractor would be required to develop a Health and Safety Plan for all construction activities consistent with applicable laws and best practices in effect at the time of construction. - The contractor would be required to follow a Project-specific Pollution Control Plan to prevent spills and contain their potential spread. - The contractor would be required to develop a Contaminated Media Management Plan that specifies the correct handling and disposal of hazardous materials encountered during construction and includes procedures to be used if encountering previously unexpected hazardous materials.
-ODOT will continue to work with the City to resolve issues with the River Overlay Zone

-Code.

-Noise
+Implementation of the measures listed above would help ensure that adverse effects from hazardous materials would not occur during construction and operation of the Revised Build Alternative.
+Additional measures related to protection of water resources are provided in Section 3.15.2.3.

+Land Use

+Because the Revised Build Alternative complies with the City of Portland comprehensive plan, the Oregon Transportation Plan and RTP, and applicable state land use laws, plans, and policies, no additional avoidance, minimization, or mitigation measures are proposed.

+If the Revised Build Alternative is determined to be subject to the design overlay zone requirements of the Lloyd District Design Subdistrict or the River Overlay zone of the Adopted